Brecim/WordBombUtility/README.md

   - [ ] Untested

 ## Downloads
 Head to the [releases page](https://github.com/Brecim/WordBombUtility/releases/tag/stable) and download the .jar binary file.
-A modern Java JRE is required to make this application work.
+A modern Java JRE is required to make this application run.

 ## Known Issues